ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 Added better Click GUI with animations and themes with console.logs incase of an error. next i will add a localstorage save/load if possible. (and other cool css stuff)

+Making Click GUI based off of LB (LiquidBounce) (shout out to devs of LB)

 # Installation

 Copy tampermonkey.user.js and paste into your preferred userscript manager.
 (Tampermonkey, Greasemonkey, Violentmonkey etc)